sarahciston/codingcare/posts/cf-reforming.md

 >And no "me" and just fine.
 And the yous and this we don't have names but we don't need them, the we is an endless, ever-expanding, and always-unresolved collection of queering blobs.
 I'm a we.
 "Me and you have been together for quite some time, we've seen some things together and we've been through some things.
 Maybe it was for a minute, maybe it's been the entirety of your life that we’ve been together, me."

+>"“This white cyberfeminist landscape marginalized queer people, trans people, and people of color aiming to decolonize digital space by their production via similar channels and networks.
+Exceptions such as the Old Boys’ Network, SubROSA, or the VNX Matrix were impactful in offering up alternative discourse that recognized peripherally racism alongside sexism, but the hypervisibility of white faces and voices across feminist cyberculture demonstrated ongoing exclusion, even within this new, “utopic” setting.”
+(Glitch Feminism: A Manifesto Legacy Russell)

+>"“Glitch feminism urges us to consider the in-between as a core component of survival—neither masculine nor feminine, neither male nor female, but a spectrum across which we may be empowered to choose and define ourselves for ourselves.”
+>“glitch is celebrated as a vehicle of refusal, a strategy of nonperformance.
+This glitch aims to make abstract again that which has been forced into an uncomfortable and ill-defined material: the body.”